Possession (2002 film): Synopsis

 Literary scholars American Roland Michell of the British Museum and British Maud Bailey independently find that the socially antagonistic relationship between the Victorian era poets Randolph Henry Ash and Christabel LaMotte may have concealed a secret connection as lovers.
 Ash is traditional and conservative and LaMotte is a freethinking bisexual.
 Rival scholars become aware of their efforts and each seeks to be the first at the public disclosure of this major finding about the poets.
 In a parallel relationship, Michell and Bailey have their own deepening connection.

-Development
+Production

 Three early drafts of the film's screenplay were written by American playwright David Henry Hwang in the 1990s, but the project languished in pre-production for years.
 Directors such as Sydney Pollack and Gillian Armstrong worked on the film and eventually gave up before LaBute became director.
-LaBute made drastic changes to the story, based partially on notes that original author Byatt had made on earlier drafts of the screenplay, as she recognized that Roland Michell had to "exist on screen" in a different way than he did in the book.
+LaBute made drastic changes to the story, based partially on notes that the source novel's author A. S. Byatt had made on earlier drafts of the screenplay, as she recognized that Roland Michell had to "exist on screen" in a different way than he did in the book.